7aitsev/ansible-tuto/step-04/README.md

         update_cache: true
 ```

-We just need to say what we want to do using the right ansible modules.
+We just need to say what we want to do using the right Ansible modules.
 Here,
 we're using the [apt](http://docs.ansible.com/apt_module.html) module that can
 install debian packages.
 We also ask this module to update the package cache.